 Mr. Stanyer is a mineral exploration industry executive with over 18 years of experience in Canadian public company administration, as well as assisting in the planning and execution of exploration programs.
 Mr. Stanyer gained experience in the integration of modern exploration techniques to search for mineral deposits, especially in certain base metals, gold and uranium camps of northern Canada.
 He previously served as an officer with Pioneer Metals Corporation, a public gold and base metals exploration company, which was acquired by Barrick Gold Corporation in 2006, and until 2007 with UEX Corporation, a public uranium exploration company.
 From June 2008 to November 2009, Mr. Stanyer served as President, CEO and a director of Northern Continental Resources Inc. until its acquisition by Hathor Exploration Ltd. In December 2010 he was appointed Chairman and COO, and from September 2011 until December 2012 served as director, President and CEO of Guyana Frontier Mining Corp.
-Mr. Stanyer currently serves as director, President and CEO of the Company, as a director of Alpha Exploration Inc., and as an officer and director of New Moon Minerals Corporation, a private exploration company.
+From October 2010, until December 2013, he served as a director of Alpha Minerals Inc. until its acquisition by Fission Uranium Corp.
+Mr. Stanyer currently serves as director, President and CEO of the Company, and as a director of Alpha Exploration Inc.